RC-GitHub/SimpleWebpageDesigner/README.md

 # SimpleWebpageDesigner
-Ideally I want to make a relatively simple application in C# + WPF in which one can design their own webpage.
-It will then convert into HTML/CSS and/or JS files (or at least I hope so).
+is a relatively simple Windows application made in C# + WPF in which one can design their own webpage.

-^^
+The styles specified by the user are saved and preserved in JSON files and later converted into HTML, CSS and JS files.

 ## Download and Installation Instructions